 - Changing color.
-Color indicators are green for normal, yellow for warning, and red for alarm. - Showing an icon inside the bar, as shown in Figure 5.10 below.
+Color indicators are green for normal, yellow for warning, and red for alarm. - Figure 5.10 below shows an icon inside the bar.

 Figure 5.10 Status Bar Messages

 Up to three messages may scroll through the status bar to the right of the status icon.
 Each message will have a duration of 4 seconds, except they change immediately if the system status changes.